Building Science and Technology Emphasis

 - Minors that complement building science and technology would be construction management, housing and community development, or architecture

 We have an active research faculty, and some may have opportunities for you to work on a project.

 As a student with an emphasis in building science and technology, you may want to consider the following research areas within our department:

 - Environmental Management and Sustainable Systems

 - Renewable Energy

 You can apply for admission to the University of Minnesota College of Food, Agricultural and Natural Resource Sciences.

 You will graduate with a Bachelor of Science in Sustainable Systems Management with an emphasis in building science and technology, which will appear on your official transcript.

 Building scientists find new ways and new materials to make buildings better.
 Our graduates work with builders in the field, in research institutions, with product manufacturers, or as consultants.

-If you have questions, would like to meet faculty, or tour our labs, please fill out our contact form or contact our SSM major coordinators:
+If you have questions, would like to meet faculty, or tour our labs, please e-mail firstname.lastname@example.org or contact our SSM major coordinators: